A simple explanation

 You may be lucky in that your GP spots all the early warning clues to your aches and pains, and diagnoses you correctly for prompt treatment options.
 However, there are still many people who are diagnosed much later due to lack of knowledge.
 This is not a criticism, but merely that GP’s have to have such a wide knowledge of many conditions and with psoriatic arthritis, it is not always as simple or obvious to diagnose.

-Reflection of your medical history by your GP, symptoms, and blood tests to rule out certain other conditions are needed.
+A review of your medical history by your GP, symptoms, and blood tests to rule out certain other conditions are needed.
 Absence of rheumatoid factor in the blood often helps to distinguish psoriatic arthritis from rheumatoid arthritis.

 Pitting of the finger nails, discolouration of the nail due to abnormalities in the growth of the tissue in the nail bed are always a certain clue of psoriatic arthritis presence.
 People with psoriatic arthritis almost always have nail involvement.